 Building with Nature is a comprehensive engineering approach that seeks to enhance the use of natural ecological processes to achieve efficient and sustainable hydraulic infrastructural designs.
 It strives for a flexible integration of land in water and water in land using interactions and materials present in nature.
 In the Netherlands, EcoShape members, including Wetlands International, have achieved this through development of inspiring concepts and pilots, design guidelines and business cases.
 The approach is now being used in the Netherlands on a large scale for managing its extensive coastal and river works.
-Wetlands International is managing the first large-scale international pilot project in Demak, Central Java, Indonesia: “Building with Nature Indonesia: Reaching scale for coastal Resilience”
+Wetlands International, the Indonesian government and EcoShape have been managing the first large-scale international pilot project in Demak, Central Java, Indonesia: “Building with Nature Indonesia: Reaching scale for coastal Resilience”

 Reaching scale for coastal resilience

 The initiative “Building with Nature Indonesia” aims to build stable coastlines with reduced erosion risk through a unique integration of mangrove restoration, small scale hard-engineering and sustainable land use.
 In doing so we enhance coastal security for 70.000 vulnerable people by avoiding further coastal flooding and erosion in Central Java and provide them with a long term perspective for sustainable economic development.

 30 Million people suffer from coastal flooding and erosion hazards in Northern Java, affecting 3000 villages.
 The problems largely result from the removal of mangrove belts for aquaculture development, unsustainable coastal infrastructure, and groundwater extraction.
 In some places more than 3 km of land have already been taken by the sea and entire villages have been swallowed.
 Many people experience a major loss in income, reaching up to 60-80% in some villages.
 Also the agri- and aquaculture sectors, key economic engines in Indonesia, suffer multi-billion losses.